 In 2012, Cuba's major export partners were Canada (17.7%), China (16.9%), Venezuela (12.5%), Netherlands (9%), and Spain (5.9%).

-Effective 14 January 2013, Cuba ended the requirement that citizens needed a government permit and a letter of invitation to travel abroad.
+Effective January 14, 2013, Cuba ended the requirement that citizens who wished to travel abroad must obtain an expensive government permit and a letter of invitation.

 In February 2013, President of the State Council Raúl Castro announced he would resign in 2018, ending his five-year term, and that he hopes to implement permanent term limits for future Cuban presidents, including age limits.

-In October 2013, Raúl Castro said he intended to merge the two currencies in Cuba.
+In October 2013, Raúl Castro said he intended to merge the two currencies, but the dual currency system remained in force as of August 2016.

 As of 2013, Cuba's nickel reserves were estimated at 5.5 million tons, over 7% of the world total.